 On the river wall I met Onix and Kettie the Turkey Cat.

-I swore them to secrecy and told of the plat for White-Hall: the Queen saved from evil counsel, the Earl of Essex restored to his offices, Sir Rabbit on trial.
+I swore them to secrecy and told of the plat for White-Hall: the Queen saved from evil counsel, her place promised to Scotland’s King, the Earl of Essex restored to his offices, Sir Rabbit on trial.

 “Trial for what?” arrkst Onix.

-“Corrupt and covetous dealings,” sayt I. “Selling us to Spain.”
+“Corrupt and covetous dealings,” sayt I. “And selling us to Spain.”